 The sign of the cross was first and foremost the standard of the triumphant Saviour who with it had conquered death and its cause, sin.
 Alongside this soteriological interpretation, the apotropeic power of the cross must not be overlooked.

-In this case the sign of the cross is regarded as a defence against the powers of evil, particularly against those forces which threaten the salvation of the human soul.
+(103) In this case the sign of the cross is regarded as a defence against the powers of evil, particularly against those forces which threaten the salvation of the human soul.
 This talismanic magic effect of the Christian cross has its origins in pre-Christian cultures and may be derived from symbols of salvation found in prehistoric art.
 Closely related to the apotropeic power of the cross is its use in the consecration of a specific area.
 The ancient custom of creating a 'templum', an angle piece of heaven on earth, by using a cruciform was assumed by Christianity and prominently deployed in the laying out of churches, monastic complexes and other foundations which are earthly reflections of the heavenly Jerusalem.
+As the most essential characteristic of the structure of the Heavenly City, the cross refers to the eschatology, the end of time when Christ will appear in heaven with the trophy of the cross and when the Heavenly Jerusalem will descend to earth to receive the righteous as the fellow citizens of God and his Saints.
+The written tradition surrounding the cross of Paderborn contains references to the eschatological significance of the arrangement of the churches.

 Utrecht